 Best emergency credit card for a cashback sign-up bonus — Chase Freedom Flex℠

 If you want to offset an emergency expense with a cashback sign-up bonus while also enjoying an intro 0% APR period, the Chase Freedom Flex℠ can be tempting.
-New cardholders earn a $200 bonus after you spend $500 on purchases in your first 3 months from account opening.
+New cardholders earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+And earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.

 Additionally, the $0 annual fee Chase Freedom Flex℠ offers a 0% Intro APR on Purchases for 15 months, then a regular APR of 14.99% - 23.74% variable.